pomoplus/pomoplus.github.io/privacy/en.md

 - All data is stored securely using industry-standard encryption
 - Personal data is stored on secure servers
 - We implement appropriate security measures to protect your information
+- Data is processed and stored in compliance with GDPR and App Store guidelines
+- Users can request complete deletion of their data by contacting us

 ## 5. Data Sharing